Much like training for the Olympics, executing a first mover strategy isn’t for the faint of heart

 Collaborating with the larger industry player to solve issues gave Broadcast M.A.P. a stronger position in influencing future market changes.

-  Broadcast M.A.P.’s strategic investment in a first to market strategy paid off for them.
+Broadcast M.A.P.’s strategic investment in a first-to-market strategy paid off for them.
 Their customers are also seeing many benefits since becoming early adopters.

-  “Our investment in VOZ and [Broadcast M.A.P.’s] software product TVmap will deliver rich insights and free up our teams to concentrated on creative solutions for clients, backed by data available to our team at the touch of a button,” said Glenda Wynyard, a Broadcast M.A.P. customer and Managing Director of The Media Precinct, in an article for trade publication AdNews.
+“Our investment in VOZ and [Broadcast M.A.P.’s] software product TVmap will deliver rich insights and free up our teams to concentrate on creative solutions for clients, backed by data available to our team at the touch of a button,” said Glenda Wynyard, a Broadcast M.A.P. customer and Managing Director of The Media Precinct, in an article for trade publication AdNews.

 “The way Australians watch broadcast TV is changing rapidly.
 Whether it's a big event like the Olympics, or niche programs, viewing across all formats continues to prove an evolving challenge for agencies.”

 As of February 2022, Broadcast M.A.P. continues to lead the market.
-With the continued backing of Volaris, the company is confident it can continue leading the pack in providing the audience measurement tools to media buyers.
+With the continued backing of Volaris, the company is confident it can continue leading the pack in providing audience measurement tools to media buyers.

 “Looking at the market now, we are the only provider with tools that can do something meaningful with this dataset,” Graf says.
 “We can help media buyers make better decisions.”

 Vertical market deep dive: